Protect Yourself from Swimming Pool Liabilities

 It doesn’t matter that it was Demi’s assistant who held the party.
 Demi owns the pool.
 Demi is responsible.

-Broken fences, rusty nails, lack of depth markings.
+Broken fences, rusty nails, lack of depth markings, and more can make a pool unsafe.
 Once again, this varies, but I’m sure through the use of the computer you are using to watch this video, you can figure out your local regulations.
-I can’t type in a search for each of you, state by state, so you’re going to have to take a minute out of your next day by the pool and figure this one out for yourselves.
+Better yet, contact an attorney to help you understand them.

 Here’s another issue, and this one is key.
 If you party by your pool and your friends enjoy drinking cocktails, you may want to consider hiring a lifeguard for the afternoon.
 Preferably a sober lifeguard.